Cameron machine: Quay maintains GOP patronage through loopholes

 In 1895, Quay publicly advertised himself as an advocate of reform to bar the "enslavement" of public offices, denouncing "municipal thieves," stated the importance of using public office only for benefiting the public, and opposed influence by public employees in determining their own salaries.

 Quay then pushed for four pieces of legislation that would supposedly end such practices, though the bills intentionally left loopholes that let corruption persist.

 1899–1901 vacancy

 In 1899, the Pennsylvania legislature refused to re-elect Quay due to his misappropriation of state funds the previous year.
 The governor subsequently appointed him to the same post, only for the U.S. Senate refusing to seat Quay by a narrow one-vote margin, with Ohio Republican Mark Hanna pairing against.
 It took until two years later for Quay to return to his Senate seat, elected in a 1901 special election to the same post.

-By the time Quay returned to the Senate, he lost control of the Pennsylvania GOP machine, which at this point was led by Boies Penrose.
+By the time Quay returned to the Senate, he had lost control of the Pennsylvania GOP machine, which at this point was led by Boies Penrose.